Call for applications

 The deadline for submitting applications is 16:00 on the last day of the application period.

-Project grants are intended for individual projects made by professional artists to be realised in 2020-2021.
-Projects must begin in the year that the grant is awarded.
+Project grants are intended for individual projects made by professional artists to be realised in 2022-2023.
+Projects must begin within the first year.

 Project grants may be used to cover, for example: